Pretender: Japan

 In the fourteenth century, two lines of the Imperial clan, Northern Court and Southern Court, claimed the throne.
 Their rivalry was resolved in 1392: while every emperor of the Southern Court enthroned prior to 1392 was established as legitimate, the throne was determined by Emperor Go-Komatsu of the Northern Court and his successors.

 Since 1911, the Japanese government has declared the southern claimants were actually the rightful emperors despite the fact that all subsequent emperors including the then-Emperor Meiji were descended from the Northern Court, reasoning the Southern Court retained possession of the Three Sacred Treasures, thus converting the emperors of the former Northern court into mere pretenders.
 In other words, six former emperors of the Northern Court have been counted as pretenders instead since then.
-As a result of this compromise, the present Japanese Imperial Family is descended of the Northern Court Emperors.
+As a result of this compromise, the present Japanese Imperial Family is descended from the Northern Court Emperors.

-Kumazawa Hiromichi publicly challenged Emperor Hirohito, disputing the legitimacy of his bloodline.
+Kumazawa Hiromichi publicly challenged Emperor Shōwa, disputing the legitimacy of his bloodline.
 Kumazawa claimed to be the 19th direct descendant of Emperor Go-Kameyama, the last Emperor of the Southern Court.

 Singapore

-Sultan Hussein Shah of Johor ceded the territory of Singapore to the British in the 19th century, but their descendants lived in the former royal palace until expelled by the government.
+Sultan Hussein Shah of Johor from the Bendahara dynasty, ceded the territory of Singapore to the British in the 19th century, but their descendants lived in the former royal palace until expelled by the government.
 They now live in obscurity.